 Network effects are attractive to marketplace entrepreneurs because they can significantly speed up scaling the business – while reducing customer acquisition costs.
 As new users join, the value of the platform increases for all users, which means that the marketplace entrepreneur can charge a higher commission from sellers.
 This loop continues infinitely.
 Marketplaces that master it can achieve phenomenal scale.

 Of course, building a multi-vendor marketplace platform is not without challenges.
 Network effects are a powerful growth lever, but getting things up and running means overcoming some challenges faced by nearly all early-stage marketplace entrepreneurs.
 These include solving the chicken-or-egg problem, achieving liquidity, and building trust.

 The chicken-or-egg problem

 What comes first, buyers or sellers?
 Buyers will be attracted to marketplaces with many sellers, and sellers will be attracted to marketplaces with many buyers.
 When you’re building a marketplace, you need both sides.

 Our advice: focus on bringing an initial group of sellers on board first, then recruiting buyers.
 There are a lot of ways to overcome this problem.
 To learn more, check out this article: 19 tactics to solve the chicken-or-egg problem

 Liquidity is the most important metric for a multi-vendor marketplace.

 Building a multi-vendor marketplace is almost like building two individual businesses.
 You need different strategies for bringing in sellers and buyers.
 You also need to retain them by ensuring that a seller is likely to find customers and make money and that potential customers are likely to find what they’re looking for.
 This is called liquidity.

 If an individual user is likely to reach their goal on your marketplace, you've reached a good level of liquidity.

-Liquidity is arguably the single-most-important metric on your marketplace.
+Liquidity is arguably the single-most-important marketplace metric.
 The best way to achieve liquidity is to focus on a small niche.
 And expand when (and only when) the business starts to become successful in the first niche.

 Consider focusing on one geographic area to start, and then expanding into new markets from there.
 This is a playbook followed by numerous successful multi-vendor marketplaces, from Uber to Taskrabbit, both of which started in the San Francisco Bay Area.